geier/pycarddav/src/pycarddav06.rst

 (thanks to Steven Allen).
 Have a look at the README for further information on keyring support.

+Also new are *man pages* for *pycardsyncer*, *pc_query* and *pycard-import* which you might want to distribute if you are a package maintainer.
+Please also report any bugs you find there (including, but not limited to unclear wording, spelling and grammatical errors or "not doing it the right way").

 As usual I didn't have time to implement any of the planned features for *pyCardDAV* (and as you can see most work was done by others) as khal_ has taken most of the free programming time I had.

 .. _v0.6.0: http://lostpackets.de/pycarddav/downloads/pyCardDAV-0.6.0.tar.gz
 .. _khal: https://github.com/geier/khal